Somewhere this Business Model generated 16 billion worth of euros. It’s astonishing. Which factors made that difference? Read on.

-To better understand what I mean, I am asking you to imagine being a small Italian clothing manufacturer.
-Your factory makes clothes for everyone, at an affordable price, sold to the public through mono brand shops.
+Imagine being a small Italian clothing manufacturer.
+Your factory makes clothes for everyone, you have an affordable price, sold to the public through mono brand shops.

 Now imagine that you want to get better results and go global.
 What would you do?

-Let’s go see how the number one‘s business model, the best in the world.
+Let’s take a real example how the number one‘s business model, the best in the world.
 Then we will start to ask ourselves: why?
-We will discover important things for creating a successflul busines model.
+We’ll discover important things driving a successful business development.

 Inditex has humble origins.
 The story starts in Spain in 1963.
-Inditex is a clothing manufacturer.
+Where Inditex was just a clothing manufacturer.

 In 1975 the first Zara shop is opened.
 Between 1976 and 1983 nine new Zara shops open in Spain.
 The eighties are a hard time for textile and 40% of the workforce will loose it’s job in Europe.
 This is the moment when the most powerful business model in clothing is born.